 - The first step is to soak the stone.
 This helps to lubricate the knife as you sharpen.
-Some websites suggest five to ten minutes while other sites say twenty.
+Some websites suggest 5-10 minutes while other sites say 20.
 The best rule of thumb is to stop soaking once there are no more air bubbles in your water.

-- Like with your honing device, you will set your knife at a twenty-two-degree angle against the whetstone.
+- Like with your honing device, you will set your knife at a 22° angle against the whetstone.

 - Start with the coarse setting if needed.
-Use moderate pressure, slide the blade forward starting at the tip and working to the base in a constant motion.
+Use moderate pressure, slide the blade forward starting at the tip, and work to the base in constant motion.

 Just as with the electric sharpener, it’s important to remember not to use a back and forth motion.
-Another reminder: Keep it at the twenty-two degree angle at all times.
+Another reminder: Keep it at the 22° angle at all times.

-- Do this over again about ten times.
+- Do this over again about 10 times.

-- Once you have used the coarse setting, switch to the fine setting and do another ten strokes.
+- Once you have used the coarse setting, switch to the fine setting, and do another 10 strokes.

 - Slide the edge of the blade to the stone twice to help remove any particles.

 - To finish out the process, hone the blade and then wash and dry to make sure you have removed any particles left behind.
 Run water over the stone to remove any particles as well.